 Author Lucas Mann writes that calling reality TV a guilty pleasure is "the dumbest cultural cliche."
-We ask him about his new book "Captive Audience," which is about his relationship with reality TV and the person he watches it with — his wife.
+"To The Best Of Our Knowledge" producer Haleema Shah asked him about his new book "Captive Audience," which is about his relationship with reality TV and the person he watches it with — his wife.

 Haleema Shah: So I want to get real here.
 You're a professor of creative writing.
 I work in public radio.
 We are not supposed to like reality TV.
 At least that's what the perception is.
 How do people react when you tell them that you like reality TV?